Why not to leave your pets alone in an RV?

 Although the temperature in your RV is normal, the humidity and wind conditions can cause the temperature inside the RV really hot making it uncomfortable for your pet.
 Leaving your dog in an RV during summer can cause heatstroke and in winter can cause frostbite.
 Both of which are extremely deadly.
 So you need to monitor the temperature of your RV using a trusted Pet Monitor.

 Nimble Pet Monitor is a trusted brand used by about 3000+ pet parents around the world.
-The device is small, compact, and extremely easy to setup and use.
+The device is small, compact, and extremely easy to set up and use.
 It has a long-lasting rechargeable battery that allows the device to function for about 2-3 days.

 The monitor constantly monitors the temperature inside the RV.
 In case the temperature increases the preset value, it will immediately notify you via a text message and an email.
 That apart, it also keeps you updated every half an hour giving you the peace of mind while traveling.

 If your dog is reluctant to stay alone, do not force him/her.
 Hire a local pet sitter to babysit your dog.
 Dog sitters services are available at most of the camping sites.
 In case you cannot find a dog sitter, check with your fellow campers who have dogs.
-Most of them will be pleased to help you for a return favor.
+Most of them will be pleased to help you with a return favor.
 That said, do proper research before you hand over your pet to some unknown person.

 Leave ample amount of food and water for your dog when you are away.
 Select foods that are not perishable and can be left open for a long time.
 Walk your dog before you leave them alone.
 And come back before their next walking schedule.